nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the pet with the provided index.
 * `INDEX` is the index of the pet in the currently displayed list.
 * You must provide **at least one** of the optional fields.
-* Does not allow you to update a pet to have the same name and phone number as a current person in the PetPal.
 * Allows you to update a pet to have same owner name but different phone number or, same number but different owner name as a current pet in the PetPal.
 * Person profiles do not refresh when person is updated, they are only updated when we re-click the person card